Bios

 IAN ANDREWS

-He recently returned to the University of Birmingham in 2023/24 as artist in residence with the Centre for Systems Modelling and Quantitative Biomedicine working with a research team led by Harvard physicist professor Clare Anderson investigating the disruption of circadian rhythms in the brain.
+He recently returned to the University of Birmingham as artist in residence with the Centre for Systems Modelling and Quantitative Biomedicine working with Professor Clare Anderson investigating the disruption of Circadian Rhythms and its effect on neuronal networks in the brain.

 PROFESSOR KOSTAS NIKOLOPOULOS